dotnet/designs/accepted/2020/platform-exclusion/platform-exclusion.md

 ## Scenarios and User Experience

-* Building a Blazor Web Assembly app
+* Building a Blazor WebAssembly app
     - Using an API that is unsupported will be flagged by the analyzer.
 * Building a class library
     - Building a regular class library (targeting `netstandard` or `net5.0`) will not complain about APIs that are unsupported in Blazor.
-* Building a class library for use in Blazor Web Assembly
+* Building a class library for use in Blazor WebAssembly
     - Developer can modify the project file to explicitly indicate that they want to see issues with APIs that are unsupported in Blazor.